 When a plaintiff files a product liability lawsuit, they are seeking compensation for losses that were sustained, known as damages.
 Damages are broken down into two categories: compensatory and punitive.

 Compensatory damages seek to make a plaintiff whole.
 While this might not be physically possible, these damages are meant to provide the plaintiff with the money needed to pay for the losses directly sustained by using a defective product.
 These damages are split into two types:

-- Economic Losses: This refers to money that a plaintiff had to pay or lost out on making because of the illness or injury that was sustained.
-Economic losses may include medical expenses and lost wages or profits.
-This can include both past losses and those expected in the future.
+- Economic losses: This refers to money that a plaintiff had to pay or lost out on making because of the illness or injury that was sustained.
+Economic losses may include medical expenses and lost wages or profits (both past and future).

-Punitive damages are issued when a court is seeking to punish a defendant.
-This punishment is intended to prevent a defendant from behaving in a similar manner in the future for fear of monetary losses.
+Punitive damages are issued when a court is seeking to punish a defendant to prevent them from behaving in a similar manner in the future for fear of monetary losses.

 Punitive damages are not awarded in every case.
 However, there have been many product liability cases where punitive damages were awarded to plaintiffs.
 For example, Johnson & Johnson was ordered to pay $186.5 million in punitive damages to plaintiffs who filed talcum powder lawsuits.

 The Plaintiff Used The Product As Was Intended

 In order to win a product liability case, a plaintiff has to show that the product was used as intended by the manufacturer.

 How Quickly Must a Product Liability Lawsuit be Filed?